 Partly because so much freight goes through this area, Windsor is one of three cities with special hazardous material teams funded by the province.
 (The others are Toronto and Ottawa.)

 The fire chief added that while the Lac-Megantic catastrophe has everyone focused on railways, Windsor cant forget about trucks hauling hazardous goods.
 Think about how many transports are involved in accidents on the 401 or along (E.C.)
 Row, or even on our county roads, he said.
 These trucks can be hauling explosive materials and reactive chemicals.
+If you have been injured in an accident contact the Windsor personal injury lawyers at Greg Monforton for a free consultation.

 Smaller amounts, yes, but just as much of a hazard.